 SPECIALTY – is generally referred to smaller vessels built for carrying specialty cargoes such as benzene, styrene, sulfuric acid, veg and palm oils, among others (chemical cargoes vary in density, some can be as thick as candle wax and some are very light).

-Ocean going oil tankers are employed on different trading routes around the world.
+Ocean going vessels are employed on different trading routes around the world.
 On every route they earn different freight rates which are standardized globally in usd/ton units.
-The cost of freight is driven by interaction of supply and demand for a particular tanker in a specific region (or time frame) in the world.
-For example: If there are three cargo stems that need to be transported and only one oil tanker in position to do so – the market will strengthen.
-Reciprocally, if there is one cargo stem to be transported and three tankers available to lift the stem – the market will weaken.
+The cost of freight is driven by interaction of supply and demand for a particular vessel in a specific region (or time frame) in the world.
+For example: If there are three cargo stems that need to be transported and only one vessel in position to do so – the market will strengthen.
+Reciprocally, if there is one cargo stem to be transported and three vessels available to lift the stem – the market will weaken.
 The market can swing on a daily basis, sometimes minute-by-minute, or stay stagnant for days without a significant change.
 Interestingly, no one knows exactly when it will move and there is no research organization in the world that can accurately forecast the market on a consistent basis.

-In addition to the freight market, there are a few other segments within the tanker industry worth noting.
+In addition to the freight market, there are a few other segments within the shipping industry worth noting.
 For example:

 Newbuilding market – vessels are constructed in industrial shipbuilding yards across the globe.
 The newbuilding market dictates the prices of new vessels when ordered for construction.